gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Then, the Group Manager MUST generate updated security parameters and group keying material, and provide it to the remaining group members (see {{sec-group-rekeying-process}}).
 As a consequence, the leaving node is not able to acquire the new security parameters and group keying material distributed after its leaving.

-Same considerations in {{Section 5 of I-D.ietf-ace-key-groupcomm}} apply here as well, considering the Group Manager acting as KDC.
+The same considerations from {{Section 5 of I-D.ietf-ace-key-groupcomm}} apply here as well, considering the Group Manager acting as KDC.

 # Group Rekeying Process {#sec-group-rekeying-process}